TamzinBoyd/punkAPI/README.md

 FIRST STEPS

-Started by breaking the page into components and drew out a component tree:
+I Started by breaking the page into components and made a component tree:

 - NavBar
 - Search Box (need to pass in search term from input box and return matching beers)